It’s inauguration day.

 I imagine that the protests will be large in 2019.
 Already in Brazil, thousands have marched against the newly elected far-right president Jair Bolsonaro, and he hasn’t even taken office yet.
 Thousands have marched against misogyny, homophobia, and racism; but they have also been marching to protect their freedom to march.
 Yes, this president does exhibit such signs of authoritarianism.
 The stakes are that high, and because of this their movement has an obvious end goal.
 It’s in their name.
 It’s precise.
 “Ele Não,” they cry – “Not Him.”

 The beating bleeding heart of #EleNão is feminism.
 Bolsonaro said to the Brazilian politian Maria do Rosário that he would not rape her because, “you don’t deserve it.”
 The TV interview in which he said this gives context from which a flimsy case defending Bolsonaro’s comment might be made.
 Brazil’s progressives do not owe him even an attempt.
-Brazil is a country that registers hundreds of rapes per day, hundreds of domestic violence cases per day, and live in a country where 58% of Brazilians agreed partially with the statement that: “If women knew how to behave, there would be less rape.”
+They live in a country that registers hundreds of rapes per day, hundreds of domestic violence cases per day, and where 58% of their own citizenry agreed at least partially with the statement: “If women knew how to behave, there would be less rape.”